complete-dope/complete-dope.github.io/_posts/2024-9-8-Statistics.md

 date: 2024-09-08
 ---

-### Deep dive into the whole required stastistics , that would be a required to learn stable diffusion from the very scratch
+Deep dive into the whole required stastistics , that would be a required to learn stable diffusion from the very scratch

+#### Probability and Distributions

 #### Entropy [Link](https://www.youtube.com/watch?v=2s3aJfRr9gE)